dxd9318/EDT-Interview/README.md

 # nfl-coding-exercise

 This exercise should hopefully be enjoyable and will certainly allow you to apply some very popular frameworks used in practice.
+You can use any modern JS framework that you would like (AngularJS/Angular/Vue/React/etc).
 Some helpful resources are included here

 * AngularJS: https://angularjs.org/
 * AngularJS (decent tutorial): http://www.toptal.com/angular-js/a-step-by-step-guide-to-your-first-angularjs-app